 Shan-Tao (613-681 C.E.)

 Of the many masters in our lineage, this well-known Chinese master’s teachings and practices still resonate with hundreds of millions in the 21st century.
-Among his many contributions to the evolution of Buddhism, he popularized the notion that Amida Buddha (The Great Compassion) as the most important Buddha among the many Buddhas.
-Importantly, he taught that the Buddha Name (nembutsu) alone is sufficient enough for spiritual liberation over other practices like visualization and meditation.
+Among his many contributions to the evolution of Buddhism, he popularized the notion that the Great Compassion (Amida Buddha) as the most important Buddha among the many Buddhas.
+Importantly, he taught that the Buddha Name (nembutsu) is sufficient enough for spiritual liberation as other practices like visualization and meditation.
 Importantly, he formulated the Five Practices, expounded the significance of repentance and faith, and created an extensive liturgy that is still used to this day around the world.

 Linji Yixuan (810-866 C.E.)

-A master of the Tang Dynasty, Linji Yixuan transformed Chan Buddhism with bold methods to awaken sudden enlightenment Born in Shandong, China, he trained under Huangbo Xiyun, and later developed a bold teaching style recorded in the Linji Lu.
-His methods, challenging delusions through paradoxical questions, cultivated clarity and spiritual liberation, shaping what would become Zen’s dynamic engagement.
-His innovations still influence 21st century Thièn Lâm Tế and Japanese Rinzai practices, inspiring meditation and retreats that awaken practitioners to their true nature through mindfulness.
-His legacy guides contemporary Zen teachings, fostering liberation through compassionate inquiry and direct experience, offering a path to awakening rooted in wisdom.
+A master of the Tang Dynasty, Linji Yixuan transformed Chan Buddhism with bold methods to awaken sudden enlightenment.
+Born in Shandong, China, he trained under Huangbo Xiyun, and later developed a bold teaching style recorded in the Linji Lu.
+His methods, challenging delusions through paradoxical questions (koans), cultivated clarity and spiritual liberation, shaping what would become what we consider as today’s Zen’s dynamic style.
+His innovations still influence 21st century Thièn Lâm Tế and Japanese Rinzai practices, inspiring meditation and retreats that awaken practitioners to their true nature through zazen.
+His legacy guides contemporary Zen teachings, fostering liberation through compassionate inquiry and direct experience.

 Tan Luan (476-542 C.E.)

-This Chinese monastic and scholar wrote extensively on the principal Pure Land scripture, the Larger Sutra of Immeasurable Life, and clearly explained that the Primal Vow of Amida Buddha would emancipate all beings through the voicing of the Buddha Name (nembutsu).
-Due to his total reliance on cosmic Amida Buddha – the Great Compassion -, he was the first to advocate the practice of voicing the Buddha Name, Namo Amitoufo in Chinese, also known as Namu Amida Butsu in Japanese (I entrust myself to awakening of Inconceivable Light and Life) as the best means to spiritual liberation.
+This Chinese monastic and scholar wrote extensively on the principal Pure Land scripture, the Larger Sutra of Immeasurable Life, and clearly explained that the Primal Vow of the Great Compassion (Amida Buddha) would emancipate all beings through the voicing of the Buddha Name (nembutsu).
+Due to his total reliance on the Great Compassion, he was the first to advocate the practice of voicing the Buddha Name, Namo Amitoufo in Chinese, also known as Namu Amida Butsu in Japanese (I entrust myself to awakening of Inconceivable Light and Life) as the best means to spiritual liberation.
 Importantly, he was the first to teach the concepts of Self Power (Jiriki) and Other Power (Tariki).

 Vasubandhu (4th-5th century C.E.)